rahealy/rpi3rtos/src/tasks/README.md

 # rpi3rtos
 A Simple RTOS for the Raspberry Pi 3

-This directory contains code common to all tasks and defines an ABI of sorts.
+Files common to all tasks.

+##link.ld

+Use this linker file for task.